fmattioli/spendmanagement-contracts/README.md

 # spents-contracts
-The Spents contracts was created for the purpose of being a package that contains the commands and the documents related to the spents project.
+The Spents contracts was created for the purpose of being a package that contains the commands and the events related to the spents project.

 # Related projects